Trump cancels travel schedule after testing positive for coronavirus, keeps phone call on virus aid for seniors

 Trump also has two rallies scheduled in Wisconsin on Saturday but since he and the first lady said they will be quarantining at the White House, it’s likely they will be canceled as well.

-White House physician Sean Conley said in a memo that Trump and the first lady are "well" and plan to stay at the White House until they've recovered.
+White House physician Dr. Sean Conley said in a memo that Trump and the first lady are "well" and plan to stay at the White House until they've recovered.
 He said he expected the president to “continue carrying out his duties without disruption while recovering.”

 CLICK HERE TO GET THE FOX NEWS APP